microsoft/Test-NetStack/README.md

 By running this set of tools across a machine set's network infrastructure, we hope to properly isolate, identify and investigate RDMA-based failures.

 ## Setup and Requirements
-In order to run Test-RDMA, a few short steps are necessary to setup and enable each individual stage within the tool and the tool itself.
+In order to run Test-RDMA, a few short steps are necessary to setup and enable each individual stage within the tool itself.
 A script has been provided that completes most of the setup, however, there are still a number of required manual steps.

 First and foremost, it is necessary to clone this repository to a domain-joined host's C:\ drive.
 Specifically, clone the repo to a new directory called "Test-RDMA."
 The setup script depends on the repository's location being in C:\Test-RDMA.

 Once the repository is cloned, navigate to .\Test-RDMA\scripts and run setup.ps1.
 At the top of setup.ps1, it is necessary to enter the machine names that you plan to run Test-RDMA amongst.
-Specifically, edit the $MachineList variable to be a series of machine names, in quotations (""), separated by commas.
+Specifically, edit the $MachineList variable to be a series of machine names in quotations ("") separated by commas.
 `Ex.
-"Machine One", "Machine Two", "Machine Three" etc.` This setup script does the following:
+"Machine One", "Machine Two", "Machine Three" etc.` The setup script does the following:
-- Create a new parent directory on each machine called C:\Test-RDMA.
-It then creates subdirectories for each NDK Perf and CTS-Traffic.
-These subdirectories go by C:\Test-RDMA\tools\NDK-Perf and C:\Test-RDMA\tools\CTS-Traffic.
+- Creates a new parent directory on each machine called C:\Test-RDMA.
+It then creates subdirectories for NDK Perf and CTS-Traffic.
+These subdirectories are C:\Test-RDMA\tools\NDK-Perf and C:\Test-RDMA\tools\CTS-Traffic.
 - Next, the script copies over the relevant .sys and .exe files for NDK Perf and CTS-Traffic to their respective directories.
-- After copying over the files, setup.ps1 runs `sc create NDKPerf type=kernel binpath=C:\Test-RDMA\tools\NDKPerf.sys` to allow for the new driver to be run on each remote system.
+- After copying over the files, setup.ps1 runs `sc create NDKPerf type=kernel binpath=C:\Test-RDMA\tools\NDKPerf.sys` to allow the new driver to be run on each remote system.
 - Finally, a new Firewall rule is created to allow inbound CTS-Traffic communcication on each remote system.

 After running setup.ps1, run the global.unit.test.ps1 or Assert-RDMA.ps1 to run the full suite of Test-RDMA pester tests.